• Skip to primary navigation

 One of the biggest dangers for dogs in the summer is overheating.
 Like many dog owners, you probably enjoy outdoor activities with your puppy in the summer.

 Pets like to go out in hot weather as much as we humans do, but they can’t tell us when it’s too hot.
-Dogs can overheat much faster because they cannot regulate their temperature as easily as we humans do.
+Dogs can overheat much faster because they cannot regulate their temperature as easily as humans do.

 This is why it is so essential to follow these summer dog walking tips to keep your dog safe in the summer sun.